High Powered Representation & Personalized Service

 A conviction for a sexual offense usually involves significant time in prison as well as the requirement to register as a sex offender.

-If you or a loved one has been charged with a sex crime, do not wait to hire an a Criminal Attorney in Georgia.
+If you or a loved one has been charged with a sex crime, do not wait to hire an an Atlanta Sex Crime Attorney.
 Your Lawyer can help you raise any one of a number of defenses in order to have the criminal charges against you dropped or possibly dismissed.
 While the facts of each case are different some of the most common defenses to sexual offenses include but are not limited to:

 - Consent: There are situations where victims claim a sexual offense was committed but fail to admit that they consented to the activity.
 Consent is a defense to sexual offenses as long as the person is of the legal age to consent.
 Georgia says no one under the age of 16 has the capacity to consent to sexual acts.